mallow66/E-voting-System/README.md

 ### 000Webhost
 is a development environment on the cloud,
 Web applications.
 The platform also offers a free ssl certificate in order to secure the data.
-It supports several languages ​​and servers of data base, we integrate PHP and MySQL during this project.
+It supports several languagesand servers of data base, we integrate PHP and MySQL during this project.